tiknil/wire-table/docs/Row.md

 This is useful when you have many cells requiring a complex rendering but you don't want to create a single blade file for each cell.

-> When you use a custom row rendering file, most of the column definition parametrs are not considered
+> When you use a custom row rendering file, most of the column definition parameters are not considered
 > anymore: `cellView`, `map`, `isRaw`, `tdStyle`